nextgenusfs/funannotate/docs/conda.rst

 Conda mediated Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+** This is still under construction **

 I'd really like to build a bioconda installation package, but would need some help.
-You can however install nearly all of the dependencies with conda.
+You can however install quite a few of the dependencies with conda.

 .. code-block:: none